kcang2/CS149/asst1/README.md

   Consider the characteristics of the computation you are performing?
   Describe the parts of the image that present challenges for SIMD execution?
 Comparing the performance of rendering the different views of the Mandelbrot set may help confirm your hypothesis.)
+__Expecting a max speedup of 8x due to 8-wide instructions, but got 5x and 4x in views 1 & 2, respectively.
+Reason being view 1 has a more-even distribution of computational cost (more even pixel intensity) than view 2.
+All 8 lanes of view 1 are more likely to be active together than view 2, hence less time is wasted in waiting for more high intensity lanes in 1 instruction to finish.
+Nonetheless, there are still constrastive edges in view 1 that prevent an ideal 8x speedup from happening.__

   We remind you that for the code described in this subsection, the ISPC compiler maps gangs of program instances to SIMD instructions executed